ivanitlearning/AWS-Associate-Courses/README.md

 1. Create a managed API and point at the existing monolithic application.
 2. Using API gateway allows the business to evolve along the way slowly.
 This might move some of the data to fargate and aurora architecture.
 3. Move to a full serverless architecture with DynamoDB.

+**Test notes:**

+* Amazon API Gateway [will automatically scale](https://aws.amazon.com/api-gateway/faqs/) to handle the amount of traffic your API receives.
+* Can [be throttled](https://aws.amazon.com/api-gateway/faqs/) to protect the backend systems from traffic spikes
+  * Amazon API Gateway provides throttling at multiple levels including global and by service call.
+Throttling limits can be set for standard rates and bursts.
+For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds.
+Amazon API Gateway tracks the number of requests per second.
+Any requests over the limit will receive a 429 HTTP response.

 ### 1.13.5.
 Serverless